-Opponents of H.R.
-1746 often argue that by effectively reversing past commitments made by the U.S. government - specifically, the granting of legal peace to German companies - the federal cause of action requirement could damage future cooperation with European governments on other Holocaust compensation and restitution issues.
+Opponents of the proposed legislation often argue that by effectively reversing past commitments made by the U.S. government-specifically, the granting of legal peace to German companies-the bills could damage future cooperation with European governments on other Holocaust compensation and restitution issues.
 In addition, some U.S. and German government representatives suggest that the credibility of future U.S. and German commitments to European companies in these areas could be called into question.
-Specifically, German government officials have indicated that a federal cause of action would likely limit their ability to gain future financial commitments from German companies in Holocaust compensation and restitution cases.49 Critics of the cause of action provision also argue that given the legal and historical complexities of substantiating the existence and value of Holocaust-era insurance policies, it is unlikely that claims would be satisfactorily settled in U.S. courts.
+Specifically, German government officials have indicated that new lawsuits against German companies would likely limit their ability to gain future financial commitments from these and other German companies in Holocaust complexities of substantiating the existence and value of Holocaust-era insurance policies, it is unlikely that claims would be satisfactorily settled in U.S. courts.
 They argue that it was precisely this fact that drove U.S. insurance regulators, the Claims Conference, and others to back ICHEIC.
 In addition, given the likelihood of legal challenges from European insurers, some question whether claims could ever be resolved within a reasonable period of time.